MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ### Renaming properties in a query

 The following queries demonstrate the use of the { } (multiselect hash) operator to get a dictionary instead of an array when querying for multiple values.
+It also demonstrates renaming properties in the query result.

 ```azurecli
 az account show --query "{SubscriptionName: name, SubscriptionId: id, UserName: user.name}" # Rename the values returned